-SECTION I: Applicability - This ordinance is the code of ethics for elected and appointed officials of the City of Bartlett.
-It applies to all full-time and part-time officials, whether compensated or not, including those of any separate board, commission, committee, authority, corporation or other instrumentality appointed or created by the municipality.
+SECTION 1.
+Applicability.
+This chapter is the code of ethics for personnel of the municipality.
+It applies to all full-time and part-time elected or appointed officials and employees, whether compensated or not, including those of any separate board, commission, committee, authority, corporation, or other instrumentality appointed or created by the municipality.
 The words "municipal" and "municipality" include these separate entities.

-SECTION 2: Definition of "personal interest" - (I) For purposes of Sections 3 and 4, "personal interest" means:
+SECTION 2.
+Definition of "personal interest."(1) For purposes of Sections 3 and 4, "personal interest" means:

-- (a) Any financial, ownership or employment interest in the subject of a vote by a municipal board not otherwise regulated by state statutes on conflicts of interests; or - (b) Any financial, ownership or employment interest in a matter to be regulated or supervised; or - (c) Any such financial, ownership or employment interest of the official's immediate family member of which the official has knowledge. - (2) The words "employment interest" include a situation in which an official has knowledge of a family member negotiating possible employment with a person or organization that is subject of the vote of that is to be regulated or supervised.
+(a) Any financial, ownership, or employment interest in the subject of a vote by a municipal board not otherwise regulated by state statutes on conflicts of interests; or

+(b) Any financial, ownership, or employment interest in a matter to be regulated or supervised; or

+(c) Any such financial, ownership, or employment interest of the official's or employee's spouse, parent(s), step parent(s), grandparent(s), sibling(s), child(ren), or step child(ren).

+(2) The words "employment interest" include a situation in which an official or employee or a designated family member is negotiating possible employment with a person or organization that is the subject of the vote or that is to be regulated or supervised.

-(3) In any situation in which a personal interest is also a conflict of interest under state law, the provisions of the state law take precedence over the provisions of this ordinance.
+(3) In any situation in which a personal interest is also a conflict of interest under state law, the provisions of the state law take precedence over the provisions of this chapter.

-SECTION 3: Disclosure of personal interest by official with vote - An official with the responsibility to vote on a measure shall disclose during the meeting at which the vote takes place, before the vote and so it appears in the minutes, any personal interest that affects or that would lead a reasonable person to infer that it affects the official's vote on the measure.
+SECTION 3.
+Disclosure of personal interest by official with vote.
+An official with the responsibility to vote on a measure shall disclose during the meeting at which the vote takes place, before the vote and so it appears in the minutes, any personal interest that affects or that would lead a reasonable person to infer that it affects the official's vote on the measure.
 In addition, the official may recuse himself from voting on the measure.

-SECTION 4: Disclosure of personal interest in non-voting matters - An official, who must exercise discretion relative to any matter, other than casting a vote, and who has a personal interest in the matter that affects or that would lead a reasonable person to infer that it affects the exercise of the discretion shall disclose, before the exercise of discretion when possible, the interest on a form provided by and filed with the City Clerk.
-In addition, the official may, to the extent allowed by law, charter, ordinance or policy, recuse himself from the exercise of discretion in the matter.
+SECTION 4.
+Disclosure of personal interest in non-voting matters.
+An official or employee who must exercise discretion relative to any matter, other than casting a vote, and who has a personal interest in the matter that affects or that would lead a reasonable person to infer that it affects the exercise of the discretion shall disclose, before the exercise of the discretion when possible, the interest on a form provided by and filed with the recorder.
+In addition, the official or employee may, to the extent allowed by law, charter, ordinance, or policy, recuse himself from the exercise of discretion in the matter.

-SECTION 5: Acceptance of gratuities, etc. - If an official accepts, directly or indirectly, any money, gift, gratuity, or other consideration or favor of any kind from anyone other than the municipality that a reasonable person would infer to affect the official's vote or actions or reward him for past action in executing municipal business, then the official must disclose this gratuity in writing on a form provided by and filed with the City Clerk.
+SECTION 5.
+Acceptance of gratuities, etc. An official or employee may not accept, directly or indirectly, any money, gift, gratuity, or other consideration or favor of any kind from anyone other than the municipality: